CPA Exam Pass Rates | [Updated for 2025]

 What Does the Shift in CPA Pass Rates Mean for You?

-The first year of CPA Evolution revealed wide variation in pass rates across sections — variation that can directly impact how you plan your exam strategy:
+The first two years of CPA Evolution data has revealed wide variation in pass rates across sections — variation that can directly impact how you plan your exam strategy:

 • TCP led the pack with the highest pass rates by far, making it the most approachable section for many candidates — even those without a tax background.